GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Volume: Less than 10% within 10.8 linear feet

-Description: Notable correspondents include Katharine Drexel and notable correspondence topics include Catholic Native Americans.
+Description: Notable correspondents and topics include St. Katharine Drexel and Native American Catholics.

 /2 Drexel, Saint Katharine (1858-1955), S.B.S., Papers and Records of the Sisters of the Blessed Sacrament for Indians and Colored People